lightstar/anyjob/README.en.md

 individual observers creator observes just the jobs it created and can send notifications directly to users who created them.
 That embedded into creator observer is called *private* observer.

 **Builder** is a inner component of creator which is used to build jobs in several steps.
-By now it is used only by slack application.

 **Daemon** is a separate component which is a heart of the system, and there are one or more controllers which are run inside.
 Daemon is started on each node by bash script 'rc.anyjobd'.
 There should be *global* controller on one